-Table SA 3.7.4.1 CONSTRUCTION REQUIREMENTS FOR BAL - LOW, BAL - 12.5, BAL - 19, BAL - 29, BAL - 40 and BAL - FZ SITES- continued

-11E3- CO munded (iii) the timber decking and flooring must be separated from the remainder of the building in a manner that will not spread the fire into the building.
-2. BAL - 12.5 Verandahs, decks, steps and trafficable surfaces of ramps and landings must comply with the BAL - Low requirements of this table with the following variations: (a) Any supporting posts or columns must comply with the BAL - 12.5 requirements of this table for supporting posts, column stumps, piers and poles. (b) Where sheeted or tongued and grooved solid flooring is used, the flooring system must comply with the BAL - 12.5 requirements of this table for flooring systems.
-3. BAL - 19 dahs, decks, steps and trafficable surfaces of ramps and landings must comply with AL - Low requirements of this table with the following variations: (a) Any supporting posts or columns must comply with the BAL - 19 requirements of this table for supporting posts, column stumps, piers and poles. (b) Any supporting walls must comply with the BAL - 19 requirements of this table for external walls .
-(C) Where sheeted or tongued and grooved solid flooring is used, the flooring system must comply with the BAL - 19 requirements of this table for flooring systems. (d) Where spaced timber deck flooring is used, bushfire-resisting timber must be used for the decking material.
-4. BAL - 29 dahs, decks, steps and trafficable surfaces of ramps and landings must comply with AL - Low requirements of this table with the following variations: (a) Any supporting posts or columns must comply with the BAL - 29 requirements of this table for supporting posts, column stumps, piers and poles. (b) Any supporting walls must comply with the BAL - 29 requirements of this table for external walls .
-(C) Where sheeted or tongued and grooved solid flooring is used, the flooring system must comply with the BAL - 29 requirements of this table for flooring systems. (d) Where spaced timber deck flooring is used, bushfire-resisting timber must be used for the decking material. (e) Balustrades and handrails must be non-combustible , or if timber is used, it must be bushfire-resisting timber.
-5. BAL - 40 Veran BAL - 40 dahs, decks, steps and trafficable surfaces of ramps and landings must comply with AL - 40 requirements of AS 3959 with the following variation: Veran dahs, decks, steps and trafficable surfaces of ramps and landings must comply with Verand the BA dahs, decks, steps and trafficable surfaces of ramps and landings must comply with AL - 40 requirements of AS 3959 with the following variation: Verand the BA (a) 6.
-Verand dahs, decks, steps and trafficable surfaces of ramps and landings must comply with AL - 40 requirements of AS 3959 with the following variation: Balustrades and handrails must be non-combustible .
+(iii) the timber decking and flooring must be separated from the remainder of the building in a manner that will not spread the fire into the building.

+Verandahs, decks, steps and trafficable surfaces of ramps and landings must comply with the BAL - Low requirements of this table with the following variations:

+- (a) Any supporting posts or columns must comply with the BAL 12.5 requirements of this table for supporting posts, column stumps, piers and poles. - (b) Where sheeted or tongued and grooved solid flooring is used, the flooring system must comply with the BAL 12.5 requirements of this table for flooring systems.

+Verandahs, decks, steps and trafficable surfaces of ramps and landings must comply with the BAL - Low requirements of this table with the following variations:

+- (a) Any supporting posts or columns must comply with the BAL 19 requirements of this table for supporting posts, column stumps, piers and poles. - (b) Any supporting walls must comply with the BAL 19 requirements of this table for external walls. - (c) Where sheeted or tongued and grooved solid flooring is used, the flooring system must comply with the BAL 19 requirements of this table for flooring systems. - (d) Where spaced timber deck flooring is used, bushfire-resisting timber must be used for the decking material.

+Verandahs, decks, steps and trafficable surfaces of ramps and landings must comply with the BAL - Low requirements of this table with the following variations:

+- (a) Any supporting posts or columns must comply with the BAL 29 requirements of this table for supporting posts, column stumps, piers and poles. - (b) Any supporting walls must comply with the BAL 29 requirements of this table for external walls. - (c) Where sheeted or tongued and grooved solid flooring is used, the flooring system must comply with the BAL 29 requirements of this table for flooring systems. - (d) Where spaced timber deck flooring is used, bushfire-resisting timber must be used for the decking material. - (e) Balustrades and handrails must be non-combustible, or if timber is used, it must be bushfire-resisting timber.

-Table SA 3.7.4.1 CONSTRUCTION REQUIREMENTS FOR BAL - LOW, BAL - 12.5, BAL - 19, BAL - 29, BAL - 40 and BAL - FZ SITES- continued
+Verandahs, decks, steps and trafficable surfaces of ramps and landings must comply with the BAL - 40 requirements of AS 3959 with the following variation: